UkoeHB/bevy_simplenet/README.md

 - Uses `enfync` runtimes to create servers/clients (`tokio` or `wasm_bindgen_futures::spawn_local()`).
 The backend is `ezsockets` (TODO: WASM client backend).
 - A client's `AuthRequest` type must match the corresponding server's `Authenticator` type.
 - Server session ids equal client ids.
 Client ids are defined by clients via their `AuthRequest` when connecting to a server.
 This means multiple sessions from the same client auth request will have the same session id.
 Connections will be rejected if an id is already connected.
-- Connect messages will be reused for all reconnect attempts by clients, so they should be treated as static data.
+- Connect messages will be cloned for all reconnect attempts by clients, so they should be treated as static data.
 - Server or client messages may fail to send if the underlying connection is broken.
 Clients can use the [`ezsockets::MessageSignal`] returned from [`Client::send()`] to track the status of a message.
 Message tracking is not currently available for servers.
 - Tracing levels assume the server is trusted and clients are not trusted.